JK3Y/NPS-Browser-macOS/README.md

 * Set URLs and extraction preferences in the Preferences window
 * Click the refresh button in the corner of the window to pull fresh data from the server.

+## Features
+* Bookmarks can be saved by clicking the star icon in the corner of the details panel.
+* Downloads can be started from the bookmark list
+* Downloads can be stopped and resumed at any point, they can also be resumed if the app is closed during download.

 Note that the data from the server is stored until you decide to refresh the database.

 ## Building